Initiatives for Climate Change

 Increase in the number of individuals who suffer from heat stroke due to higher temperature in summer, increase in the number of patients who suffer from tropical infectious diseases due to the expansion of areas where vector mosquitos of infectious disease can be active, etc., and damages to health due to increased and prolonged damage from flooding, etc., can be considered to have an impact on the Company's life insurance business (claims payment) as events that could lead to a significant increase in the amount of claims payment.

-In the fiscal year ended March 31, 2023, we conducted a quantitative analysis of heat-stroke deaths based on certain assumptions as follows, and confirmed that the increase in claim payments will have a limited impact on our financial soundness, given the extremely small amount compared to the Company's actual death benefit payments and the fact that we are able to make payments from the policy reserves we have built up in preparation for future payments.
-We have also confirmed that the results of the analysis conducted in the fiscal year ended March 31, 2022 for (ii) and (iii) below will not have a material impact on our results, as there are no significant changes in our assumptions.
+In the fiscal year ended March 31, 2024, we conducted a quantitative analysis of the increase in heat stroke deaths and expanding damage of tropical infectious diseases conducted in the last fiscal year.
+As a result, we confirmed that the increase in claim payments will have a limited impact on our financial soundness, given the extremely small amount compared to the Company's actual death benefit payments and the fact that we are able to make payments from the policy reserves we have built up in preparation for future payments.

 We believe that there are many challenges regarding the accuracy and reliability of our analysis of the impact of climate change on the Company's life insurance business, as there are no generally established measurement models and climate change itself has a high degree of uncertainty, such as its occurrence over a long period of time.
 In the future, we will continue our efforts to understand risks through analysis such as further research, stress testing, etc.